No one talks about it, but once you step into faery forests, there’s magic everywhere. And it’s real.

-His sons, Iain and James, cross paths with Deirdre.
-Iain is a rookie soldier in the Iron Guard trying to atone for past mistakes and keep his younger brother from harm.
-James, a fourteen-year-old aspiring scholar fascinated by faeries, becomes fast friends with Deirdre.
-They soon plot to escape the barriers and lies of the city to find answers about her magic and James’s disappeared mother.
+His sons, Iain and James, cross paths with Deirdre and are pushed towards the opposite sides of the conflict between humans and Fae.
+Iain is a rookie soldier in the Iron Guard trying to atone for past mistakes and keep his family together.
+James is a fourteen-year-old aspiring scholar fascinated by faeries and eager to leave his life in the city behind.

 Though Deirdre and James have escaped Neo-London and survived the monstrous Fachan, dangers both human and Fae close in on them.